DIRECTOR: Pat Caro

 - Students who are not seeking a degree or a certificate.

 - Students who transfer to UTEP from a private institution of higher education or an accredited out-of-state institution of higher education and has satisfactorily completed college-level coursework with a C or better per TSI area (reading, writing, and math) will be exempt for the corresponding area.

 - Students who successfully completed a college preparatory course are exempt for a period of twelve (12) months from the date of high school graduation with respect to the content area of the course.

 * SAT, STAAR, TAKS and ACT scores are valid for five (5) years from the date of testing.
-The TAAS test is valid for three (3) years from the date of testing.

 To satisfy TSI requirements and determine college readiness students will need to take the TSI Assessment, which also serves as a placement test for Math and English courses.
 If a student is not college ready in one or more sections of the test, he or she will be advised by the Academic Advising Center into an appropriate developmental education course(s) according to UTEP’s Developmental Education Accountability Plan.

 Students will complete the TSI when they have passed the reading, writing, and math sections of TSI Assessment, or when they have received a passing grade in the last level of developmental education or a college level course in writing, math, and reading.
 Students that are not TSI complete must take the developmental education course(s) prior to taking a college level course; the following courses are considered TSI college level courses: core curriculum RWS, MATH, STAT, HIST, POLS, PSYC and SOCI.
 UTEP students with disabilities should inquire about special testing accommodations.

 For further information about the Texas Success Initiative, visit the Academic Advising Center, or call (910) 747-5290.
 For information concerning TSI testing, refer to the Student Assessment and Testing section of this catalog.